php-http/documentation/httplug/backwards-compatibility.rst

 * 1.0.0-beta10

 The consequences of the BC promise for the discovery library is that you can not rely on the *same* client to be returned in the future.
-However, you can be sure that if discovery finds you a client now, future updates will still find a client.
+However, if discovery does find a client now, you can be sure that after future updates it will still discover a client.

 .. _Semver: http://semver.org/